Your Questions Asked

 Each year the owners corporation must have one annual general meeting.
 Other meetings may be convened under special circumstances for example, raising a special levy and approving quotes for remedial works.

-A proxy is where you authorise someone else to vote on your behalf when you are unable or choose not to attend a meeting.
-You will not be able to use a proxy if you are not the lot owner on the strata roll or if your levies are in arrears.
 Additionally, there is a limit on the number of proxies that may be held per person being no more than 5% of the number of lots.
 For example, in a building of 15 units, a person can only hold 1, a building of 25 units can only hold 1, a building of 45 units can hold 2, etc. The proxy forms allow for a substitute proxy if your preferred proxy has already reached the limit they may hold.

 The strata committee members are elected at the Annual General Meeting.
 Your nomination must be submitted before or during the AGM.
 Any owner can nominate themselves.
 Owners can also nominate a non–owner as long as they do not nominate themselves as well.
 Co–owners may be nominated by another co–owner of their lot who is not standing for election, or by an owner of another lot.